Afro Soca: The Vibrant Fusion of Afro Beats and Soca Rhythms Shaping Global Sounds

 We have included a YouTube music player with several Afro Soca songs for your listening pleasure.
 This will help you identify the unique sound of Afro Soca when next you hear the vibe.

 Please be advised that the music is presented here for your listening pleasure and for promotional purposes only ("Fair Use" Musical Content Copyright Disclaimer Under Section 107 of the Copyright Act 1976).
-No copyright infringement is intended!
-We don't own the rights to this music: and, it is presented here for promotional use only.
+We intend no copyright infringement!
+This music, which we present here for promotional purposes only, does not belong to us.
 We encourage you to promote the artists and their music; please don't download and share the music and rob the artists of needed income!
-Music for sale should be purchased while music distributed for promotional purposes should be treated as such and not recorded and shared!
+Music for sale should be purchased, while music distributed for promotional purposes should be treated as such and not recorded and shared!

 Please press the music player button below to listen now (small triangle in the Music player/TV Frame).